Friday, October 28, 2022

 Amsterdam, Rijksmuseum

 It would seem that this small story contains quite a bit of meaning.
 For, Zacchaeus is a kind of “everyman” (or perhaps, nowadays, “every person”), a stand in for all of us.
 He is curious about this celebrity who is coming to town and struggles to get a better view.
 But, what he gets from this particular celebrity is unexpected.
 He gets a calling, a personal invitation, to come down and welcome the visitor into his house.
 And, instead of shying away, of saying “no thanks, my house isn’t ready” Zacchaeus “receives Him with joy”.
 Furthermore, so affected is he by the meeting, he offers to give one half of all he owns to the poor (and we are told he was a wealthy man, so it’s not a small thing).
 And, not content with that, he offers to repay anyone he has extorted money from four times over.
 Since, the way in which tax collectors went about getting the money they were required to raise was through extortion, this probably represented a substantial amount.
 Roman provincial tax collectors were permitted to keep a portion of the money they raised for the Imperial treasury.
-This which meant that, in order to make the money they felt they were entitled to, above that required by the Roman government, the sums they extracted from people were pretty large and burdensome, and deeply resented.
+This meant that, in order to make the money they felt they were entitled to, above that required by the Roman government, the sums they extracted from people were pretty large and burdensome, and deeply resented.
 By making this offer Zacchaeus is acknowledging his guilt, as well as offering to pay restitution.

 The ways in which artists illustrated this story through time is an interesting chronicle, with some divergent branches and shifts of focus.